-Youth and Family Ministry Minor 18 Emphasis 11 Introduction to Ministry (PAMI1111) 1 Called to Teach (EDUC1302) 2 2 Foundations of Youth and Family Ministry (YFAM2253) 3 3 Learner Development (EDUC2303) 3 3 Programming for Transformational Youth and Family Ministry (YFAM3353) 3 3 A Practical Theology of Christian Leadership (PAMI4233) 3 Youth and Family Ministry Practicum (YFAM4803) 3 APOL, BLIT, or GLST Course or MUSI3743 - 3
+Youth and Family Ministry Minor 18 Emphasis 9 Introduction to Ministry (PAMI1111) 1 Called to Teach (EDUC1302) 2 Foundations of Youth and Family Ministry (YFAM2253) 3 3 Learner Development (EDUC2303) 3 3 Programming for Transformational Youth and Family Ministry (YFAM3353) 3 3 A Practical Theology of Christian Leadership (PAMI4233) 3 Youth and Family Ministry Practicum (YFAM4803) 3

-\3 credits are required as part of the major and no additional for emphasis
+3 credits are required as part of the major and no additional for emphasis

-\If a School of Ministry major takes this collection of courses, it counts as an emphasis.
-If a student from outside the School of Ministry takes it, then it counts as a minor.
+If a School of Ministry and Christian Thought major takes this collection of courses, it counts as an emphasis.
+If a student from outside the School of Ministry and Christian Thought takes it, then it counts as a minor.